Thomvis/BrightFutures/README.md

 2. Run `carthage update` and follow the steps as described in Carthage's [README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ## Documentation
-- API documentation is available at the wonderful [cocoadocs.org](http://cocoadocs.org/docsets/BrightFutures)
 - This README covers almost all features of BrightFutures
 - The [tests](Tests/BrightFuturesTests) contain (trivial) usage examples for every feature (97% test coverage)
 - The primary author, Thomas Visser, gave [a talk](https://www.youtube.com/watch?v=lgJT2KMMEmU) at the April 2015 CocoaHeadsNL meetup
-- The [Highstreet Watch App](https://github.com/GetHighstreet/HighstreetWatchApp) is an Open Source WatchKit app that makes extensive use of BrightFutures
+- The [Highstreet Watch App](https://github.com/GetHighstreet/HighstreetWatchApp) was an Open Source WatchKit app that made extensive use of an earlier version of BrightFutures

 ## Examples
 We write a lot of asynchronous code.
 Whether we're waiting for something to come in from the network or want to perform an expensive calculation off the main thread and then update the UI, we often do the 'fire and callback' dance.
 Here's a typical snippet of asynchronous code: